-You can use neem cakes in fallow ground to restore the natural nutrients when paired up with restorative crops (such as peanuts) or other fertilizers.
+You can use neem seed cake in the fallow ground to restore the natural nutrients when paired up with restorative crops (such as peanuts) or other fertilizers.

-As the cake breaks down and releases its nutrients, it also reduces the amount of nitrates being released by soil bacteria.
+As the cake breaks down and releases nutrients, it also reduces the nitrate released by soil bacteria.
 This aids in soil improvement.

-This process can boost the performance of most fertilizers while also adding their nutrients to the soil structure.
+This process can boost most fertilizers’ performance while adding their nutrients to the soil structure.

-While studies have not been made to determine the efficacy of using neem cakes on their own in fallow soil, they can be quite effective when combined with other methods.
+While studies have not been made to determine the efficacy of using neem oil cake in fallow soil, they can be quite effective when combined with other methods.

 How To Use Organic Neem Cakes as Plant Food

 The cakes are broken into powder or chunks and added to the soil around the roots of food crops, vegetables, plants, bushes, and trees.

 Wait a few weeks before planting for the best results.